Ovusi/Cryptic/README.md

 ##### **CRYPTIC**

 CRYPTIC is a simple software used encrypt and decrypt files.
+FOR LINUX.

 #### **USAGE:**